i9or/blog/content/posts/2023-02-07-tic-tac-toe-setup.md

 ---

-In this tutorial, we have set up a basis for the C++ game using SFML.
+In this tutorial, we've set up a basis for the C++ game using SFML.
 In the next part, we will try to draw graphics and add basic game logic.
 That's all for now, have a good one!